March 2026 update

 These changes are designed to improve analysis in the time of rapid AI advancement, reduce compute and energy cost, and make answers more trustworthy as our knowledge base grows.

-From classical RAG to agentic retrieval
+From classical RAG to agentic retrieval (coming soon)

 Classical RAG works well for many, but it becomes slow and computationally heavy when the knowledge base is large and needs frequent updates.